opencomputeproject/HWMgmt-DeviceMgr-DeviceManager/README.md

 #> make
 ```
 For running 'dm', please make and launch 'demotest' first.
-If you want to know the deployment information, please read the 'demo_test/functional_test/README'
+If you want to know the user manual, please read the 'demo_test/functional_test/README'

 # Reset k8s environment
 The command is removing all pods and helm chart.